 - you notice unusual activity on your credit card account

-- you suspect someone may have gotten hold of your account information
+- you suspect someone may have gotten ahold of your credit card information

 You aren’t liable for any charges made to the account after you report the loss to the issuer.
-See “Understand your legal rights”, above.
+See “What you should know,” above.

 If you deal with a major bank or credit union, visit their website and check if they have a number to call to report lost or stolen cards.
 In most cases, the issuer will cancel the lost or stolen card and send you a new one free of charge.